hapax/hapax.github.io/assets/teaching.md

  for some constant of proportionality $\gamma$ depending on the properties of the sand.
 Note that the value of $R$ here is evaluated in the middle of the patch at $x$, as is the value of $S$.
+Now we turn to the rolling layer, and use our equations to solve for the shape of a simple triangular sand pile.

 ---